jgnewman/react-localstorage-tools/README.md

 // string, (val: string) => void, () => void
 ```

 A hook providing you with quick access via context to a particular localStorage value by key.
-It returns an array containing the current value, a function for updating the value, and a function for removing the value.
+It returns an array containing the deserialized current value, a function for updating the value, and a function for removing the value.
 Setting or removing the value will trigger re-renders as expected such that any components depending on the localStorage context will update automatically with proper values.

 ### `useStoredBoolean`